Medications that worsen dementia: A clinical guide

 Dementia is not a disease itself but rather a symptom of multiple diseases, of which the most common is Alzheimer’s disease.

-Stages of Dementia:
+Stages of dementia:

 Dementia is a progressive disease, which means once developed, it never stops advancing and continues to escalate in severity until the patient’s death.
-Research is currently underway to discover dementia prevention medication.
+Research is currently underway to discover a dementia prevention medication.

-The symptoms and stages of dementia are:
+The stages of dementia are:

 • Mild: This is the initial stage of the disease and is not life-threatening.
 It involves forgetting stuff related to everyday life.
 Medication for the early stages of dementia is available.